 On the good side of things, such a solution might also have a few distinct positive implications of the Proof of Mind on society:

-To sum up, even though the digitalization and automatization increase efficiency across multiple branches of industry, there are still circumstances under which coming back to the “ancient way” of building projects and using human labor, e.g., via the Proof of Mind, instead can turn out to be beneficial in the global terms and will add new quality to the Bitcoin value.
+To sum up, even though digitalization and automatization increase efficiency across multiple branches of industry, there are still circumstances under which coming back to the “ancient way” of building projects and using human labour, e.g., via the Proof of Mind, instead can turn out to be beneficial in the global terms and will add a new quality to the Bitcoin value.